Lonitch/Lonitch.github.io/README.md

 - Side figures are floating at the left side if you blog is rendered on mobile devices or the browser window width is smaller than 760px.
 Sidenotes can be made visible by clicking the superscript numbers.
 - Make sure you have at least one empty line before section/subsection titles.
 - `Q.js` does NOT support gates that apply to more than two qubits, and `SWAP` gate is also not implemented correctly.
 See the issure [here](https://github.com/stewdio/q.js/issues/18).
+- Use `"` to wrap arguments to the ruby classes introduced below if your arguments contain "`'`".

 ## LaTeX-like Elements for Blog Posts
 You can take a look at the posts created recently in the `_post` folder to learn how to use the classes introduced here.
 The general principles are: